Wedding Design FAQ

 For those day-of details like programs, place cards, and menus, please let me know at least one month before your wedding date.
 The details of those items aren’t usually nailed down until the last minute, but we can get started on the design earlier!

-+ What steps are involved in the custom design process?
++ What steps are involved in the bespoke design process?

-- Complementary Design Consultation -- We’ll meet to discuss your project, ideally in person, but via phone or e-mail works too.
+- Complementary Design Consultation -- We’ll meet to discuss your vision for your wedding.
 I’ll show you samples of my work, ask you a lot of questions, and answer any questions that you might have.
 Within a couple of days, I’ll come up with a proposal for you.
 This will include a description, some rough sketches, a quote, and a timeline.

 Usually, this takes place in my studio on Merritt Island, but I can also meet you in the surrounding area if that’s more convenient.
 My schedule is flexible, and I’m happy to meet on evenings and weekends.